keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 <br>

-## Thursday, 9:30am -- Break -- Courtney Palumbo
+## Thursday, 9:30am -- Break -- Douglas Wilson and Courtney Palumbo

 I ran into Douglas Wilson and he was gracious enough to grant me an interview.
 I didn't have a cameraman so it was a "selfie" interview...
 I'll post that as soon as I get it edited.